Website icon Xpert.Digital

 The next revolutionary step in digitalization?

-The forerunner: WebVR - Web Virtual Reality
+The predecessor: WebVR - Web Virtual Reality

-• Detecting available virtual reality devices
+• Detection of available virtual reality devices

-• Query the capabilities of the device
+• Querying the device's capabilities

 The WebVR API